root-project/web/manual/python/index.md

 ## Loading user libraries and Just-In-Time compilation (JITting)

-With PyROOT you can use *any C++ library* from Python, not only the ROOT libraries.
-This is possible because of the automatic and dynamic bindings between Python and C++ that PyROOT provides.
+With ROOT's Python interface, you can use *any C++ library* from Python, not only the ROOT libraries.
+This is possible because of the automatic and dynamic bindings between Python and C++ provided by ROOT.
-Without any prior generation of wrappers, at execution time, PyROOT can load C++ code and call into it.
+Without any prior generation of wrappers, at execution time, the ROOT Python module can load C++ code and call into it.

 This enables you to write high-performance C++, compile it and use it from Python.
 The following options are available, ordered by complexity and performance: